rockpat/dotfiles/README.md

 # These are my Dotfiles :-)
-An automated symlink script is coming soon!
+An automated symlink script is included!
+(Though for the time being it's Hardcode to be located & run from $HOME/Github/dotfiles!)
+It's installing the needed programs & dependencies in a linux distro-agnostic way, btw.
+**Currently Supported OS:** (Linux) Debian, Arch, Fedora, OpenSUSE, Voidlinux & it's derivatives.
+(MacOS) with BREW installed

+*Note: If you're running Gentoo or any other Linux Distobution with a differant package-manager & know the packages, feel free to contribute.*

-This Repo will store my dotfiles, config files & some random scripts I use often like the Fastfetch Autocompile :-) But yeah other that, I don't have anything of value to add besides that automation & scripts are KING.
+This Repo will store my dotfiles, config files & some random scripts I use often like the Fastfetch Autocompile :-) But other that, I don't have anything of value to add besides that automation & scripts are KING.

 # Documentation